metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Wed 24 May 2017 10:58:32 BST
 - got reports back last week and put them here: reports.md
 - starting search on capitalization -- Thrift, Muniesa, etc. Need to get these and add them in.

+## Fri 02 Jun 2017 17:06:14 BST
+- read reports again -- they have some major common points.
+The two outstanding ones are github as a platform and capital numbers/capitalisation.
+They both want clarification on that.
+- TODO: read the leyshon article ~/archive/ensembles/FS_EarlyView_LangleyLeyshon_2016.pdf
+- Got this quote from it:
+    When placing the platform at the centre of critical understandings of digital economic circulation, moreover, we have suggested that the platform is not merely a manifestation of wider transformations in the relations and structures of contemporary capitalism.
+For us, analytical attention should be given to the contingent configuration and consequences of the platform as a discrete mode of socio-technical intermediary and capitalist business arrangement.
+15
+- TODO for revision:
+    - reframe gh as a platform, but a platform for platform making;
+    - emphasise the configurative numbers as a methodological response, with political and social implications;
+    - read what is meant by capitalisation and position paper as a contribution to that ...